mwenge/UridiumFraktion/README.md

 assembler source code.

-I tried to keep it light and digestible so the book consists of lots of little chapters, each one presenting a hopefully-tasty morse combining the code, data, and graphics that underlie the game.
+I tried to keep it light and digestible so the book consists of lots of little chapters, each one presenting a hopefully-tasty morsel covering the code, data, and graphics that underlie the game.

 You can [download and read the book here](https://github.com/mwenge/UridiumFraktion/releases/download/v0.01/UridiumFraktion_release_high_quality.pdf).
 A dual-page view in your PDF reader is recommended to aid viewing code and commentary side-by-side.